xsy99140636/Xget/README.en.md

 Ultra-high performance, secure, all-in-one open-source resource acceleration engine.
 Significantly outperforms traditional accelerators, providing unified and efficient acceleration across multiple platforms including code repositories, package managers, AI inference APIs, container images, models, and datasets.

+## 💡 Repository Vision

+The vision of this repository is to accelerate access to open-source resources on platforms that comply with relevant laws and regulations within mainland China, providing developers with a stable and legal acceleration service.

+- **🌍 Eliminate Geographic Restrictions**: Help developers in mainland China quickly access overseas open-source resources
+- **⚖️ Legal Compliance**: Users should strictly comply with relevant laws and regulations, only accelerating legal public resources
+- **🚀 Improve Efficiency**: Significantly enhance developers' work efficiency and development experience
+- **🆓 Benefit Open Source**: Contribute to the open-source community and promote technological exchange and development

 ## 🎯 Quick Start

 **Public Instance: `xget.xi-xu.me`** - Ready to use, no deployment required!